open-telemetry/opentelemetry-cpp/examples/explicit_parent/README.md

 ## Output

 The output will be a set of spans, in which you can check how the relationships outlined in the previous diagrams are fulfilled.
-For example:
+For example (ids will differ each run, the shown values are illustrative):

 ### Trace 1